GenCompositor: Generative Video Compositing with Diffusion Transformer: Method

 As depicted in Fig.~\ref{fig:dfb}, given the tokens of noisy latent and foreground condition, DiT fusion block concatenates them in a token-wise manner, instead of classical channel-wise concatenation.
 This is because the layout features of foreground condition and generated results are not pixel-aligned.
 Roughly concatenating their features in channel dimension will cause severe content interference, which leads to training collapse.
 DiT fusion block then predicts the noise in noisy latent by calculating self-attention on the concatenated tokens, which contain both foreground condition and masked background.
 Note that our generated results are the processed latent that is boxed by red in Fig.~\ref{fig:dfb}.
 Hence, we fuse the tokens of BPBranch only with the processed noisy tokens and pass them to the next block.
 Finally, we only decode the part corresponding to the input noisy tokens to obtain composited video, as shown in the right of Fig.~\ref{fig:workflow}.

 Meanwhile, newly added content should visually coordinate with background.
-Some of its attributes, such as the lighting, need to be properly adjusted during generation.
-To enable our model to learn this adjustment adaptively, we develop a luminance augmentation strategy for training.
+Some of its attributes (\textit{e.g.}, lighting), need to be properly adjusted during generation.
+To enable our model to learn this coordination adaptively, we develop a luminance augmentation strategy for training.
 In each iteration, we use gamma correction to the foreground video, with the gamma parameter randomly selected from a range of 0.4 to 1.9.
-This changes the lightness of foreground conditions, offsetting from the source video.
+This changes the lightness of foreground condition to offset it from source video.
 Consequently, based on our DiT fusion block that fully fuses foreground elements with model latent, foreground generation mainstream automatically learns the capabilities of foreground harmonization.
-It is important to note that luminance augmentation is only used in the training process.
+Notice that luminance augmentation is only used in the training process.